Montana: Professional sports

 There are no major league sports franchises in Montana due to the state's relatively small and dispersed population, but a number of minor league teams play in the state.
-Baseball is the minor-league sport with the longest heritage in the state and Montana is home to three independent teams, all members of the Pioneer League: the Billings Mustangs, Great Falls Voyagers, and Missoula PaddleHeads.
+Baseball is the minor-league sport with the longest heritage in the state and Montana is home to four independent teams, all members of the Pioneer League: the Billings Mustangs, Great Falls Voyagers, Missoula PaddleHeads and the Glacier Range Riders.

 College sports

 All of Montana's four-year colleges and universities field intercollegiate sports teams.
 The two largest schools, the University of Montana and Montana State University, are members of the Big Sky Conference and have enjoyed a strong athletic rivalry since the early twentieth century.
 Six of Montana's smaller four-year schools are members of the Frontier Conference.
 One is a member of the Great Northwest Athletic Conference.

 Other sports

 A variety of sports are offered at Montana high schools.
 Montana allows the smallest—"Class C"—high schools to utilize six-man football teams, dramatized in the independent 2002 film The Slaughter Rule.